-Right up front, we’ll tell you that we are fans of the Travel & Adventure Show, and have been attending their shows for several years now.
+Right up front, we’ll tell you that we are fans, and have been attending the shows for several years.
 Since the TravelLatte World HQ is in beautiful North Texas, we make a weekend out of the Dallas show every year.
 It’s like a pilgrimage to commune with fellow travelers, industry experts, and travel celebrities.

 So, we hear you asking…

-The Travel & Adventure Show is a trade show for travel, with row after row of people telling you about their destination.
+The Travel and Adventure Show is a trade show for travel, with row after row of friendly people telling you about their destination.
 No pressure to buy anything, and no shame for gathering up brochures from everyplace under the sun.
-You will find lots of smiling faces and good information from genuinely enthusiastic people.
+You will find lots of smiling faces and good information from genuinely enthusiastic and knowledgeable people.
 The Tahiti booth is filled with people from Tahiti.
-The gal from the Georgetown Railroad actually runs the train.
-You will come away from each booth you visit with much more than a brochure.
+The gal from the Georgetown Railroad actually runs the train!
+Yes, that was Rudy Maxa at the Rudy Maxa Tours booth!
+You will come away from each booth you visit with so much more than a brochure.

 For many attendees, these are the big draws.
-Keynote speakers in the Travel Theater have included travel celebrities like Rick Steves, Samantha Brown, Andrew McCarthy, and Jack Maxwell.
-We’ve heard from travel authors Pauline Frommer and Patricia Schultz, and authorities like Peter Greenberg and Johnny Jet.
+Keynote speakers in the Travel Theater have included travel celebrities like Rick Steves and Andrew McCarthy, along with Travel Channel and Discovery veterans Samantha Brown, Jack Maxwell, and Josh Gates.
+We’ve heard from travel authors including Pauline Frommer, Patricia Schultz, and the legendary Paul Theroux.
+Travel authorities in attendance have included Rudy Maxa, Peter Greenberg, Johnny Jet, and others.
 Most of them are very willing to Meet & Greet afterwards, giving you a chance to chat and get an autograph.

 Seminars & Workshops